 - Replacement of boilers by more powerful equipment allowing a gas consumption reduction

 - Replacement of air-conditioners and cold groups by more powerful models.

-The progress achieved in 2017 reflects the Group’s dynamic on this matter and the effectiveness of its action plan, which extends to all sites.
+This progress reflects the Group’s dynamic on this matter and the effectiveness of its action plan, which extends to all sites.

 halve greenhouse gas emissions (GHG)